Setting up a 3D Scene

 Next, adjust the environmental light.
 As you will add a background image to the scene later, you don't want to use the skybox.

-2. In the Properties view, set Background Mode to Transparent.
+- Go to the Scene Environment tab in Properties and set Background Mode to Transparent.

 You also want to increase the brightness of the light a bit.
-In the Properties view, set Exposure to 10.
+Go to the Image Based Lighting tab in Properties and set Exposure to 10.

 Adding a Background Image to the Scene